 After undergoing nearly a dozen abdominal surgeries that were particularly painful, Cunningham was eager to avoid post-operative pain.
 “The pain right after surgery is really traumatizing, especially after you’ve experienced it over and over again,” she says.

 So, when she came to DHMC at the beginning of July for her hernia repair surgery with White and Freed, she was extremely anxious.
 “I knew this was a big surgery and my anxiety leading up to it was quite high because I was going in for something that wasn’t going to be pleasant and I was in for a long recovery,” says Cunningham.
 “But this epidural procedure made a huge difference and I had relief that was so much different from my previous surgical experiences.”

 Cunningham stayed at DHMC for five days following her surgery and the epidural remained in place for four days to control her pain level.
 After her previous surgeries without an epidural, she experienced both worse pain and negative side effects from opioid pain medications.
 Cunningham reports that after this surgery she was more awake and alert, with no “loopiness,” and slept much better.
 “The epidural provided relief and I was able to get some rest.
-I had a little bump in the road when they tried to take me off the epidural on Wednesday, so they started the medicine again for one more day at the lowest setting and then I got off the epidural pump on Thursday.
+I had a little bump in the road when they tried to take me off the epidural, so they started the medicine again for one more day at the lowest setting and then I got off the epidural pump on the next day.
 The team was really responsive to my needs.”

 Improving Pain Control and Reducing Reliance on Opioids